M-JEFFRYES/gpscalc/README.md

 GPS = GPSData(subpath, refdir)

-'''python # Print GPS data for subject relative to the reference group ''' print(GPS.GPS_SCORE)
+### Print GPS data for subject relative to the reference group
+print(GPS.GPS_SCORE)

-# Plot and save the Movement Analysis Profile
+### Plot and save the Movement Analysis Profile
 subjname = "name or reference for the subject" outputdir = "path to directory where the plot is to be saved"

-''''python GPS.plot_data(subjname, outputdir) '''
+GPS.plot_data(subjname, outputdir)

 ## Check required json structure for kinematics
-'''python
 from gpscalculator import create_example_kinematicsJSON

 Creates a json file in the correct format locally create_example_kinematicsJSON()
-'''

 ## Check the kinematics variable labels used
-'''python
 from gpscalculator import check_variable_names

-# Prints the kinematic variable labeles used and returns a list of them
+### Prints the kinematic variable labeles used and returns a list of them
 check_variable_names()
-'''